Martchus/cpp-utilities/README.md

 </details>

 ### Packaging
-The mentioned repositories contain packages for `c++utilities` itself but also for my other projects.
+The repositories mentioned below contain packages for `c++utilities` itself but also for my other projects.
-However, the README files of my other projects contain a more exhaustive list.
+For a more comprehensive list of repositories providing my other projects such as Syncthing Tray, checkout the README of those projects instead.

 #### Arch Linux package
 The repository [PKGBUILDs](https://github.com/Martchus/PKGBUILDs) contains files for building Arch Linux